rsksmart/devportal-1.0/content/rsk-devportal/develop/tutorials/ethereum-devs/setup-truffle-oz.md

 # Where to go from here

-At this point, we have installed all requirements and created an empty project using Truffle framework and Open Zeppelin smart contracts library, connected to both an RSK local node (Regtest) and the RSK Testnet.
+At this point, we have installed all requirements and created a project using Hardhat framework and Open Zeppelin smart contracts library, connected to both an RSK local node (Regtest) and the RSK Testnet.

 We have not developed anything yet,